keylabivdc/VIP/README.md

 The results of VIP were displayed in HTML format.
 A demo result was available at http://yang.hukaa.com/1/

+Please feel free to join the mailing list as well to ask any questions about VIP: https://groups.google.com/forum/#!forum/virus-identification-pipeline
 # Introduction

 VIP was developed by Department of Core Facility, National Institute for Viral Disease Control and Prevention (IVDC),  China Center for Disease Control and Prevention (China CDC)